 Bob Ludwig, retired publisher of The Huntsville Times, is a community activist engaged with non-profit organizations that support economic development (Tennessee Valley BRAC Committee, City of Huntsville Federal Building Authority, BizTech) and improving the quality of life of those living in North Alabama (Community Foundation of Huntsville/Madison County, elder Covenant Presbyterian Church).
 “On my way to becoming an Eagle Scout, my six years of summer camp experience clearly helped me develop leadership skills I used throughout my life.
 Maranatha’s resurgent program will give today’s youth a reason to set aside their mobile devices and tweet their own life skills in a Christian setting.”

 Jess Porter grew up in Alabama and was heavily involved in his church youth group.
 He earned a BSEE from the University of Alabama in 1987 and later an MSEE from UAH.
 Jess moved to Huntsville in 1987 and began a carrier as an instrumentation engineer, signal analyst, and division chief for a US Army test center.
 Jess was introduced to Maranatha through his wife who was a camper and counselor and her Father-in-law who was a longtime volunteer at Maranatha.
-Jess and his wife Laurie have been married 25 years and have three sons who all attended Maranatha summer camps.
-Jess was a Cub Scout leader for 10 years.
+Jess and his wife Laurie have been married for 27 years and have three sons who all attended Maranatha summer camps.